jsmolka/blog/content/projects.md

 showMeta: false
 showTitle: false
 ---
+# sprite
+[sprite](https://github.com/jsmolka/sprite) is a Game Boy emulator written in [drizzle](#drizzle) and serves as the ultimate stress test for the language.
+It implements most components of the system with reasonable accuracy, but there is no sound or saves, and the cartridge types are limited to MBC0, MBC1, and MBC3.

+{{<wrap>}}
+  {{<image src="sprite/technology.png" caption="Technology is incredible guy">}}
+  {{<image src="sprite/zelda-intro.png" caption="Zelda intro sequence">}}
+{{</wrap>}}

+Performance is quite poor.
+The emulator runs at around 45% of the console.
+That could be increased to 65% by using free functions and variables instead of a class.

 # drizzle
 [drizzle](https://github.com/jsmolka/drizzle) is a dynamic interpreted programming language with a syntax similar to Python.